LawleyFall2017/230-fall2017/weekly_materials/week10/js9hw-gif-finder.md

 # "GIF Finder" JavaScript Application

-*GIF Finder* will utilize the Giphy **web service** to search for GIFs based on keywords, and then display the results to the user.
+*GIF Finder* will utilize the [Giphy web service](https://developers.giphy.com/docs/) to search for GIFs based on keywords, and then display the results to the user.
 (Make sure you've completed the [Web Services exercise](js9-webservices.md) before attempting this application.)

-The documentation for the Giphy Web Service is here: https://developers.giphy.com/docs/

-Here's a summary of what this app will do:
+Here's how the app will work:
-  1. The user will type in a search term and hit return.
+  1. The user types in a search term and hits return.
-  1. The app will create a properly formatted URL (that includes the search term) that points at the web service.
+  1. The app createsa properly formatted request URL, including the search term(s), and sends it via http to the web service.
-  1. The app will send a request to download the file located at that URL.
-  1. A few seconds later the response (a file) will be downloaded by the web browser.
-  1. The downloaded file is in the JSON (JavaScript Object Notation) format - it's basically an object literal with just data, no methods.
+  1. The web service responds by sending back the requested data as a JSON (JavaScript Object Notation) formatted file (this is essentially an object literal containing just data, no methods).
-  1. The app will parse the JSON data and display the results to the user.
+  1. The app parses the JSON data and displays the results to the user.

-Like the pixel artist exercise, this assignment could be a great "starter" for Project 4.

 ## Screen Shots

 ### Starting State:
 ![Web Page](gif-finder-1.jpg)

-<hr><hr>

 ### And after the user has made a search:
 ![Web Page](gif-finder-2.jpg)